Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 Progressive disclosure is an excellent dashboard design guideline to follow for reducing clutter and saving users time and errors.
 It revolves around prioritizing the features to be presented to the users.
 Important information is presented upfront and rarely used features are moved to a secondary screen.
 This improves efficiency and increases user attention.

-17. Thoughtful use of colours
+17. Thoughtful use of colors

 An important dashboard UI design principle is the minimal use of colors.
 It is best to keep the number of colors to a minimum, say two or three.
 Once certain colors are picked, they must be followed throughout the dashboard design.
 The colors can reflect the organization’s brand identity or an app theme.
 The important thing to keep in mind is they must be relatable and consistent.